Therapists in North Conway, NH

 Serves Area

 Managing chronic health conditions, chronic pain, anxiety, OCD, or an eating disorder can affect every part of life physically, emotionally, and socially.
-I specialize in helping these individuals navigate complex challenges and have a collaborative, compassionate approach.
-I use evidence-based treatments such as cognitive behavioral therapy (CBT), exposure response prevention (ERP), and acceptance commitment therapy (ACT).
+I specialize in helping individuals navigate complex challenges, such as health anxiety, with a collaborative and compassionate approach.
+I use evidence-based treatments such as acceptance commitment therapy (ACT), cognitive behavioral therapy (CBT), exposure response prevention (ERP), mindfulness practices.
 I will help you approach your thoughts and emotions with a new lens and create lasting changes.
-I also support healthcare professionals and those dealing with grief, burnout, and relationship stress.

 Managing chronic health conditions, chronic pain, anxiety, OCD, or an eating disorder can affect every part of life physically, emotionally, and socially.
-I specialize in helping these individuals navigate complex challenges and have a collaborative, compassionate approach.
-I use evidence-based treatments such as cognitive behavioral therapy (CBT), exposure response prevention (ERP), and acceptance commitment therapy (ACT).
+I specialize in helping individuals navigate complex challenges, such as health anxiety, with a collaborative and compassionate approach.
+I use evidence-based treatments such as acceptance commitment therapy (ACT), cognitive behavioral therapy (CBT), exposure response prevention (ERP), mindfulness practices.
 I will help you approach your thoughts and emotions with a new lens and create lasting changes.
-I also support healthcare professionals and those dealing with grief, burnout, and relationship stress.

 (855) 572-5759 View (855) 572-5759